stelligent/aws-anchore-engine-scanner/README.md

 # aws-anchore-engine-scanner

 This guide details steps and procedures you can follow to create, launch and implement your own standalone container scanning solution within AWS ecosystem.
-This approach uses an opensource container scanning tool called [Anchore Engine](https://anchore.com/) as a proof-of-concept and provides examples of how Anchore integrates with your favorite CI/CD systems orchestration platforms [Note: There are several other open-source container scanning solutions available that can achieve same goal.
-See [link](https://opensource.com/article/18/8/tools-container-security) for details].
-Anchore is a container compliance platform that ensures security and stability of container deployments.
-This solution utilizes a data-driven approach to analyze and conduct policy enforcement to achieve container static analysis and policy-based compliance that automates the inspection, analysis, and evaluation of images against user-defined checks for high confidence in container deployments by ensuring workload content meets the required criteria.
-Each scan process provides a policy evaluation result for each image: pass/fail against custom defined policies by the user.
+This approach uses an opensource container scanning tool called [Anchore Engine](https://anchore.com/) as a proof-of-concept and provides examples of how Anchore integrates with your favorite CI/CD systems orchestration platforms..

 For more detailed understanding of concepts and overview on Anchore Engine, visit [anchore overview](https://docs.anchore.com/current/docs/overview/)